Sessions

 01J9X3M7K5VBHQEN6T2F4D8RPZ/ # ULID — sortable by time

-meta.json # agent, command, start/end time, status
+meta.json # objective, active agent, start/end time, status

 turns/